 Using an ATM in Peru

-When taking money out of the ATM, make sure nobody is around you.
-BCP is the only bank that doesn’t take any extra charges from other cards, and you can find one ATM from this bank in most of the cities.
-Always keep your money and phone in a little bag close to yourself (not in the front pocket of your backpack!).
+When taking money out of the ATM, make sure it’s an ATM inside a bank vestibule or gas station shop.
+BCP is the only bank that doesn’t take extra charges from other cards, and you can find the bank in most of the cities.
+Always keep your money and phone in a little bag close to your body (not in the front pocket of your backpack!).

 Safest and most dangerous districts in Lima